Moore Public Schools

 The Moore Public School District, also known as Moore Public Schools, is a public school district in Moore, Oklahoma.
-The school district is the third largest in the state of Oklahoma, after Oklahoma City Public Schools and Tulsa Public Schools, with an enrollment of 24,550+ as of the 2022-2023 school year.
+The school district is the third largest in the state of Oklahoma, after Oklahoma City Public Schools and Tulsa Public Schools, with an enrollment of 23,500 as of the 2024-2025 school year.

+Service area

-The district serves three cities: the entire city of Moore, a very large portion of southern Oklahoma City, and northern Norman.
+Within Cleveland County, the district includes all or part of three cities: the entire city of Moore, a very large portion of southern Oklahoma City, and northern Norman.
+The district extends into Oklahoma County, where it covers other parts of Oklahoma City.

 The district covers approximately 160 sqmi and has pre kindergarten through 12 grade students enrolled.

 History

 2013 tornado

 On May 20, 2013, parts of Moore and neighboring Newcastle and southern Oklahoma City, were affected by an intense multiple-vortex EF5 tornado.
 The tornado struck Briarwood Elementary School (South Oklahoma City), Plaza Towers Elementary School (Moore), and Highland East Junior High School.
 Briarwood and Plaza Towers sustained enough damage to be considered a total loss.
 Highland East's gym was for the most part destroyed.
 All out buildings were destroyed completely.
 Seven third graders inside Plaza Towers' 2nd-3rd grade annex lost their lives when the structure's walls collapsed.